Windows OS Hub

 pktmon filter remove

-Create a new filter for default DNS port (53):
+Create a new filter for the default DNS port (53):

 pktmon filter add -p 53

-Start real-time traffic monitoring (the traffic will be shown in the console):
+Start real-time traffic monitoring (traffic will be output to the console):

 ispecting dns traffic over https

-You can also check if DNS over HTTPS is working on your computer using the following online service (DNSSEC check): https://www.cloudflare.com/ssl/encrypted-sni/
+You can also check if DNS over HTTPS is working on your computer using the following online service (Secure DNS check): https://www.cloudflare.com/ssl/encrypted-sni/

-In the last year, DNS over HTTPS has been implemented in all popular browsers (Google Chrome, Mozilla Firefox, Microsoft Edge, Opera).
-You can enable DoH support in each of them.
-Thus, all DNS queries from your browser will be encrypted (DNS traffic of other apps will still sent as a plain text).
+DNS over HTTPS support is implemented in all popular browsers (Google Chrome, Mozilla Firefox, Microsoft Edge, Opera).
+You can enable DoH support in any of them.
+This encrypts your browser’s DNS queries (DNS traffic from other apps will still sent as plain text).

-DNS over HTTPS and DNS over TLS will create a lot of troubles for corporate network administrators, since it will be harder to restrict access to external resources from internal networks.
+DNS over HTTPS and DNS over TLS will cause problems for corporate network administrators by making it more difficult to restrict access to external resources from internal networks.

 Facebook Twitter Google + Pinterest